renaissance-publishing/renaissance/content/chapters/11-combat.md

 Traditionally, the direction a character is *facing* is not tracked.

 [[designnote]]
-|Though we will assume a combat grid with one-meter squares in this guide, nothing prevents you from using other combat systems—like hex-grids or miniatures—as long as the rules for measuring distance and determining movement are well-defined.
+|Though we will assume a combat grid with one-meter squares in this guide, nothing prevents you from using other combat systems — like hex-grids or miniatures — as long as the rules for measuring distance and determining movement are well-defined.
 |Supporting these kinds of scenarios are why we've tried to give all distances in *meters* rather than *squares*.

 ## Moving Around